 The mask binds the Dogon people to the celestial world of heaven (where the afterworld exists) and Earth, which provides food, shelter and life.
 Traditionally, the Dogon perform with their dancing masks to honour the passing of a respected elder.
 (B,L,D)

-Overnight Hotel Campement Sangha
+Overnight Hotel Campement Sangha or similar

 Following breakfast, you will head to Koundou where a brief stop will be made before continuing onto Djenné, Mali’s architectural jewel.
 Djenné, sits on an island in the Bani River and is home to the largest mud-built structure in the world.
 Djenné has a magical old worldly atmosphere where it seems that time has frozen tradition in place.